Trentemøller: History

 Following his second album, Reworked/Remixed was released, a compilation of Trentemøller's remixes for other artists and other musicians' reworking of his music including Modeselektor, UNKLE, Franz Ferdinand, Andrew Weatherall, Efterklang and Depeche Mode.
 Trentemøller's music has also been used by film directors, including Oliver Stone (Savages), Pedro Almodóvar (The Skin I Live In), and Jacques Audiard (Rust and Bone).

 In September 2013, Trentemøller released his third full-length album Lost, including collaborations with Low, Jonny Pierce from The Drums, Marie Fisker, Kazu Makino of Blonde Redhead, Jana Hunter of Lower Dens, Ghost Society and Sune Wagner of The Raveonettes.
 That year, Trentemøller also supported Depeche Mode on their Delta Machine world tour and appeared at Melt!, Dour, Pitch and Zurich Open Air.
 In 2014, Trentemøller composed the theme for the AMC series Halt and Catch Fire.
 In 2014, Lost was awarded a silver certification from the Independent Music Companies Association, which indicated sales of at least 20,000 copies throughout Europe.

 Trentemøller's fourth album, Fixion, was released on 16 September 2016.
 It featured vocals by Marie Fisker, Lisbet Fritze and Jehnny Beth.

 A fifth album, Obverse, was released in 2019.
 It was nominated for IMPALA's European Independent Album of the Year Award 2019, but did not win.

 Trentemøller has frequently collaborated with Swedish artist Andreas Emenius, who directed music videos for the songs Come Undone (2014), Deceive (2014), Complicated (2016), and Redefine (2016).

+On 13 September 2024, Trentemøller released his sixth album, Dreamweaver, written, produced and mixed by Trentemøller and featuring vocals performed by Dísa Jakobs.